jleberle/syllabi/2021 - Fall/FA21 HIST 1493 (Small).md

 #### Late Work

 Coursework may be turned in for one week following the assignment due date with a 5% grade deduction per day (e.g. assignments due on Wednesday lose 5% if submitted on Thursday; 10% if submitted on Friday, etc.).
 Assignments may not be turned in for credit after the late work window has closed on Canvas.
-If a situation arises in which you cannot complete the assignment on-time you need to email Dr. Eberle the appropriate documentation to be considered for a full-credit extension.
+If a situation arises in which you cannot complete the assignment on-time you need to email me the appropriate documentation to be considered for a full-credit extension.
 Extensions are not guaranteed and any full-credit extension requests need to be requested as soon as possible, requests more than 48 hours after the deadline will not be considered unless an extenuating circumstance precluded notification.

 No extra credit assignments will be offered this semester.
 Additionally students may not re-do assignments for additional points.
 All grades are final once submitted.